All fees must be paid within the time frame allotted to avoid a drop for non-payment. Please refer to the College website for current fees.

 - International Student Processing Fee: The College shall charge a student who is both a citizen and a resident of a foreign country a fee to process his or her application for admission.
 This processing fee and regulations for determining economic hardship may be established by the Superintendent/President.
 The fee shall not exceed the lesser of (1) the actual cost of processing an application and other documentation required by the U.S. government; or (2) one hundred dollars ($100), which shall be deducted from the tuition fee at the time of enrollment.

-- Parking Fee: A fee is charged to students for parking permits.
+- Transportation Fee: A fee is charged to students, which includes the cost for parking permits.
 A valid permit must be displayed to park on campus.
 There is a charge for replacement of parking permits.
 Citations are assessed for violation of parking regulations.

 - Refund Processing Fee: A fee is charged for the processing of a refund.
 Please check the Bursar's Office webpage for additional information.

-- Student Center Fee: Approved by student vote in accordance with Education Code, section 79121, for the purpose of refinancing, constructing, enlarging, remodeling, refurbishing, and operating a student center.
+- Student Center Fee: Approved by student vote in accordance with Education Code, section 79121, for the purpose of refinancing, constructing, enlarging, remodeling, refurbishing, and operating a student center.16.

 - Transcript Fee: An official transcript of a student’s record is obtained by completing the Transcript Request online.
 Sealed transcripts sent directly from the College to the destination requested by the student are considered official unless unsealed.
 There is no charge for the first two official transcripts provided a student orders the transcripts through the Admissions & Records Office (allow minimum of 21 working days).
 Additionally, a student may receive an official transcript same day by paying a $25.00 fee at the Bursar’s Office and then taking the receipt to the Admissions & Records Office.